JoseLuisSR/awsmeter/README.md

 * **IAM user**: You need create new AWS IAM user with programmatic access to connect AWS service end-point using an access key ID and secret access key.
-Good practice is create new user instead use user root because you can grant least privilege over the services for the new user.
+Good practice is create new user instead use user root because you can grant the least privilege over the services for the new user.
 [Steps to create IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).

 * **IAM Group**: You need create an IAM Group to attach policies to multiple IAM Users.
-Groups let you specify permissions over the AWS services you need to access, remember grant least privilege.
+Groups let you specify permissions over the AWS services you need to access, remember grant the least privilege.

 * **IAM Policy**: Policy define the permissions for an action over AWS service that IAM Identity (User,